ivan1209-stack/SpaceRogue/CodeStyle.md

 - Use good naming for functions and classes
   - Classes are named as a noun - what is it
-  - Functions are named as a verb - what does it do
+  - Methods are named as a verb - what does it do
   - Use as concrete naming as possible
   - Name length should be proportional to the item's scope